d-bl/GroundForge/docs/snow-stitches/index.md

 ------------------

 The hexagons below match the squares above.
+Note that one of the black arrows has another direction.

 <script>{% include snow/hexa.js %}</script>
 {% include snow/hexa.html %}

 The form is not yet active.
-A click on a hexagon should assign the stitches in the text field and show the diagrams changes.
+A click on a hexagon should assign the stitches in the text field and show the changes in the template.
 Subsequently, follow the links to the _pairs from threads_ page to assign stitches for the actual snowflakes.
 Even without that last step it can be fun to play with configurations of snowflakes.